- What is the cost of Summer College for High School Students? Are there other academic fees?

 - Will attending Summer College increase my chances of being admitted to Duke University as a regular undergraduate degree candidate?

-The program fee is $8,550.00.
-The program fee includes course tuition for your credit class, the Duke transcript fee, meals on campus, film series and expos, dormitory housing, dining, academic supplies, airport transportation to/from the Raleigh-Durham International Airport (RDU), optional linen pack rental, and recreational activities sponsored by Summer College.
+The program fee is $8,895.
+This includes course tuition for your credit class, Duke’s transcript fee, meals on campus, film series, expos, dormitory housing, dining, ground transportation to and from Raleigh-Durham International Airport (RDU), an optional linen pack rental, and recreational activities sponsored by Summer College.

-NOT included in the program fee are airfare, books and meals purchased off campus.
+NOT included in the program fee are the costs of airfare, books, recreational facilities fee, and meals purchased off campus.

-We begin accepting applications December 1, 2016.
-You can choose to apply online or use the paper application.
-If you prefer to submit a paper application, please email us at firstname.lastname@example.org with your request and we will send you the paper application form.
+We begin accepting applications December 4, 2017.
+You access our application from our program's homepage.
 Please review the checklist to ensure you have submitted a complete application with all supporting documentation, as we will not review your application until it is complete.
-The application fee is $50 for U.S. students and $100 for International students.
-Checks, money orders, and credit card payments are accepted.
+The application fee is $50 for U.S. students and $100 for international students.
+Checks, money orders, and credit card payments are accepted for the application fee.
 A $35 fee will be charged for a check returned due to insufficient funds.

-The minimum required scores are 95 for the Internet-based TOEFL and 7.0 for the IELTS test.
-Preferred score for the Internet-based TOEFL would be 100.
+For students whose first language is not English, the minimum required scores are 100 for the Internet-based TOEFL and 7.0 for the IELTS test.
 Students who do not have a TOEFL or IELTS score may elect to be tested by the English for International Students (EIS) program in the Duke University Graduate School.
-For more information on the EIS test please check the International Student Requirements.
+See here for more information on the EIS test.

 No, Summer College for High School Students is a residential program and students are required to live on campus.